EdwinLamarWalker/azure-tasks-wireshark/README.md

 ![image](https://github.com/EdwinLamarWalker/azure-tasks-wireshark/assets/147763790/b58f9235-a29f-4851-be78-3546c33f58c1)

-These are the rules that already exist,The # priority is when traffic comes into vm2 its checked against the rules and the action with those rules happen.
+These are the rules that already exist, The # priority is when traffic comes into vm2 its checked against the rules and the action with those rules happen.
 The SSH rule above is for tcp port 22 and if there is tcp traffic over that port (Or Any Destination) the action is "allowed."
 So with that being said we are going to create a rule that "DENY" any tcp traffic to vm2, then observe it.

 ![image](https://github.com/EdwinLamarWalker/azure-tasks-wireshark/assets/147763790/023ca85d-27e6-4000-ab1a-dc4671d0fca6)

-If You look closely, you will see that we are creating a rule for any icmp traffic since it doesnt have a port.
+If You look closely, you will see that we are creating a rule for any "icmp" traffic and that doesn't have a port.
 The priority is important because thats the action that is taken first, so our deny priority has to be any number lower than 300 since thats what the tcp port 22's priority is.
-Once created, this rule will stop the purpetual ping to vm2.
+Once created, this rule will stop the purpetual ping from vm2.

 ![image](https://github.com/EdwinLamarWalker/azure-tasks-wireshark/assets/147763790/d15ea0e9-8b9c-466f-8f49-e0c0a78be675)